Evandale, Tasmania: Colonial history of Evandale

 The first true European settler in modern Evandale was the Scottish mariner Captain Andrew Barclay, who was granted 500 acre of land north of the present site of Evandale in 1816, and another 300 acres (121 ha) the next year.
 On this he built 'Trafalgar', originally a 4 roomed brick cottage and now the oldest surviving building in the region.
 In 1824, he built the now-demolished homestead of 'Cambock' on the village's outskirts, noted for its bell tower to warn workers of fire or impending attack from aborigines or bushrangers.
 Barclay continued acquiring land in the surrounding district and by 1828 was considered the largest owner of good land on the island.
 The names of roads like Barclay Street, Cambock Lane, and Trafalgar Lane mark his influence.
 He died in 1839.

-George Collins was granted land at the southern aspect of Modern Evandale (still called Collins Hill) in the 1820s.
+George Collins was granted land at the southern aspect of present-day Evandale (still called Collins Hill) in the 1820s.
 His land lay from the South Esk up the hill to encompass the current site of Evandale.

 During the 1820s further land grants were made at Logan, White Hills and up the South Esk towards Nile and Deddington.

 Settlement, and its accompanying infrastructure, was facilitated by free labour from the convict economy of the time and the houses, roads, fences and much of the land clearing was from the labour of assigned men.
 Roads had been surveyed and established to Launceston, via Nile and Deddington to Avoca and south to Campbell Town.
 The roads were described as better than those in England (excepting near the approaches to Launceston).

 The town of Evandale was progressively built on land previously belonging to Collins and Barclay from the 1820s and it was around this time that free land grants ceased.
 The 1820s were a violent period, with depredations from bushrangers and aborigines a constant threat to outlying farms and to travellers.
 The Brady Gang were involved in a shoot out at nearby Glendessary and the murderer and bushranger Jeffries was captured by John Batman, Anthony Cottrell and the Aboriginal William 'Black Bill' Ponsonby at Jeffries Creek, near modern-day Logan Road.

 Anthony Cottrell was the Constable and Poundkeeper (stock controller) at Gordon Plains just south of Evandale when he was raided by hostile Aboriginal clansmen in 1827 and it was no surprise that stockmen were rarely seen without a musket at hand.
 The law at the time was executed by military and appointed constables with the gentry, or senior military, officiating as magistrates.
 Military posts were established upstream at Glen Esk, downstream at the Perth punt and at Campbell Town, primarily as defence against the Aboriginal threat.